GitbookIO/gitbook/README.md

         // Add toc at the end of the file
         "toc": true,

+        // Add page numbers to the bottom of every page "pageNumbers": false,

         // Font size for the fiel content
         "fontSize": 12,